FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/development.md

 Explain the prototype or base implementation that you have implemented in Sprint 0, and how that has informed the rest of the development.

-The prototype implemented in Sprint 0 consisted of a simple
+The prototype implemented in Sprint 0 consisted of a simple plugin page, with the possibility to search for another workspaces.
+Besides that, it has access to the plugin's description, requirements, changelog and extra items.
+Besides that, the plugin still has a designated space for its (future) categories and hpw to contact the supplier.

 ##  Development guide